prempatel/WorkOrder-TimeTracker/README.md

 - Improved productivity and efficiency of manufactured products for company

-- Tracks Area, Employee, Total work time, Current work time in Area, Initial Start time, Start and Stop times
+- Tracks Area, Employee, Total work time, Current work time in Area, Initial Start time, Start and Stop times, Logged in user

 - Logs every Start and Stop press in separate table